How can We Help You?

-Q: What do I do if the DTA “freezes”?
+Q: What do I do if the HD‐DTA “freezes”?

-If the DTA freezes or becomes inoperable, unplug the power cord from the DTA for thirty seconds, then reconnect.
-The will reset the device.
+If the HD‐DTA freezes or becomes inoperable, unplug the power cord from the HD‐DTA for thirty seconds, then reconnect.
+This will reset the device.

-Q: Do I have to use the remote that comes with the DTA?
+Q: Do I have to use the remote that comes with the HD‐DTA?

-Q: How will this change affect my viewing of Prime Service?
+Q: How will this change affect my viewing of TruVista Video Services?

-If you do not already have a Digital to Analog (DTA) or converter box from TruVista, you will need to obtain one.
+If you do not already have a HD‐DTA or converter box from TruVista, you will need to obtain one to view your channels.

-Q: Why do I need a DTA Converter Box?
+Q: Why do I need a HD‐DTA Converter Box?

-The DTA converter box allows an analog TV to show digital channels.
-TruVista is migrating many channels to digital only.
-Thus, you will not see those channels without a set-top box or DTA.
-In the future, we will be migrating additional channels.
-Thus, we encourage you to get a DTA for each TV.
+The HD‐DTA converter box allows an analog TV to show digital channels.
+TruVista is migrating all channels.
+Thus, you will not see those channels without a set‐top box or HD‐DTA.
+Any TV connected directly to the coax cable will no longer be able to receive your cable programming.
+Thus, we encourage you to get a HD‐ DTA for each TV.

 Yes.
 You can connect a Digital converter box from TruVista to any Cable Ready TV.